“I think the one lesson I have learned is that there is no substitute for paying attention.”

 - Monthly summary: At the end of the month, summarize how you felt and see how it compares to prior months.

 - Documentation: You can use a notebook and keep this journal by hand, or use any word processing program.
-There are also free websites you can join if you prefer to do it online, and Symple is a free app for the iphone.
 There are also e-book and hardcopy symptom journals.
+And Symple is a free app for the iphone.

 No matter how difficult our life is, there is always something beautiful happening as well.
 Sometimes, we are so immersed in our own pain, we can’t see it.
 A gratitude journal is a practice of looking beyond ourselves.
 Adyashanti is a meditation teacher who tells the story of a couple who is fighting at the beach.
 They’re so mad at each other, they experience nothing else.
 They can’t feel the sun warm their skin, smell the salt air, hear the ocean waves, see the sandpipers dancing along the shore, or hear the children laughing as they build a sandcastle.
 Their vision has shut out the world.